RobHolme/vscode-hl7tools/README.md

 * Bugfix: Mask identifiers was failing on PID and NK1 segments if not all fields were present in the message.
 ### 1.1.1
 * Added keymap to bind 'HL7 Tools: Highlight Field' to ctrl+alt+h (only applies to hl7 files)
+### 1.2.0 - 2017-03-23
+* Added function 'HL7 Tools: Identify Fields' to add a tooltip description of the field when the mouse is hovered over the field.
+If the file has a '.hl7' file extension, this will apply when the file is loaded.

 ## Credits
 * The HL7 syntax highlighting was sourced from https://github.com/craighurley/sublime-hl7-syntax